Pina

 Account validation chains

-Validation methods on AccountView are composable:
+Validation methods on AccountView are composable and preserve the receiver type:

 #![allow(unused)]